 If the request is successful, all party members are added to the expedition and it internally inherits the leader's current lockouts.
 These inherited lockouts are not assigned to members of the expedition.
 They are used to determine if players may be added to the expedition later based on their lockouts and to allow quests to choose which expedition events should be enabled or disabled.

-Dynamic Zones are a wrapper for instances that extends then with some extra data.
+Dynamic Zones are a wrapper for instances that extends them with some extra data.
 In the future these will probably be further modified for use by other systems that make use of dynamic zones.

 #dz command is provided for GMs and developers to perform various operations.
 Use the command without arguments in game to see usage (minimum 80 access level).